fesomadealli/de-week2-unittest-fesomadealli/README.md

 ## 📞 Support

-For questions or issues, please open an issue in the GitHub repository or contact the project maintainers.
+For questions or issues, please open an issue in the GitHub repository.

 ---